A Linux-focused, stock AzerothCore development environment.

 Client realmlist.wtf | 3724 | 3725 |

-worldserver.conf, authserver.conf, and the acore_auth.realmlist table.realmlist.wtf points to the corresponding auth port (e.g., set realmlist 127.0.0.1:3725 for AC2).realmlist.wtf configurations.Example for our Source DB (3312)
+worldserver.conf, authserver.conf, and the acore_auth.realmlist table.realmlist.wtf points to the corresponding auth port (e.g., set realmlist 127.0.0.1:3725 for AC2).realmlist.wtf configurations.Example for a second instance with its own environment file and DB port (3312)

 authserver.conf